EngineerBetter/engineerbetter-hugo/content/blog/yubikey-all-the-things.md

 ## Static secrets

 The Yubikey can be configured to type in a string when its button is long-pressed.
 This is a great way to get your (very long, very hard to remember) 1Password secret key when using a shared machine.
-This means your password vault can be accessed with you only remember your email address and password, but with all the benefits of an extra secret for higher entropy.
+This means you only have to remember your email address and password to access your password vault, but with all the benefits of an extra secret for higher entropy.

 [Yubikeys for static secrets][static]